 Two drawings, shown here (double click for larger view), deserve special attention because they depict in detail the farm distilleries that characterized the whiskey industry of the East in that era.
 As Denslow’s pictures vividly portray, these were substantial facilities, ones that combined farming with the production of whiskey from local grains.

-Spring Grove Distillery, near Franklin City, Pennsylvania, was the property of Robert Johnston (1825-1902) whose father before him was a distiller.
+Spring Grove Distillery, in Franklin County, Pennsylvania, was the property of Robert Johnston (1825-1902) whose father before him was a distiller.
 He work for other local whiskey-makers until 1844 when he rented a facility.
 He worked at it until 1866 when he bought the farm distillery shown here.
 He ran it very successfully until he died.
 Then his son George took over and made the Spring Grove brand into a regional favorite.

 John Downin, whose distillery Denslow also sketched, came from less fortunate circumstance than Johnston.
 A memorial after his death said he was “...a poor boy when he started out in life, but through hard work, industry and thrift, became a man of substance."
 Downin had been dead two years and his distillery in the hands of O.W.
 Good when the artist made the picture.